Introduction

 A testing phase is linked to each corresponding development stage in the V-Model, which is an extension of the waterfall model.

-This implies that there is a testing phase that is directly related to each and every phase of the development cycle.
+This implies that there is a testing phase that is directly related to every phase of the development cycle.
 This is a very structured model, and the start of the subsequent phase only occurs after the conclusion of the previous phase.

 The V-Model parallel plans the corresponding testing phase of the development phase.